prupani-7/Multipart-Geometry/README.md

 ## Overview
 This repository contains the code which is mentioned in the blog post `Mapping complex data with Multipart Geometries using the ArcGIS Maps SDKs for Native Apps.`

-It creates collection of trees representing the multipoint geometry, multiple islands and a lake within an island represented as a single multipart polygon geometry, a river branching into many streams representing multipart polyline geometry.
+It creates collection of trees on Esri campus representing the multipoint geometry, adding a couple islands and a lake within an island representing a single multipart polygon geometry and creating four river streams constituting a single river which ultimately connects to the ocean representing multipart polyline geometry.

 ## Prerequisites